ARM-software/psa-api/doc/storage/api/api.rst

 .. struct:: psa_storage_iterator_t

     .. summary::
-        An implantation defined opaque structure containing the context for an iterator.
+        An implementation-defined opaque structure containing the context for an iterator.
         The structure MUST contain all all the state required by the iterator.
-        No further state is retained by the implementation.
+        That is, further state MUST NOT be retained by the implementation.

         The structure is initilaised by the `ps_iterator_start` function.
         It is modified by the `ps_iterator_next` function.

-        It is the duty of the calling application to free memory when the iterator is no longer required.
+        the caller can discard or reuse the iterator object once it has finished using it.
+This can be before, or after, the iterator has reached the end of the iteration.

-        This structure is only required if PSA_STORAGE_SUPPORT_ITERATION is `True`
+        The header file is only required to define this structure if PSA_STORAGE_SUPPORT_ITERATION is `True`

 .. typedef:: uint32_t psa_storage_create_flags_t